rsyncOSX/mydocsy/content/en/docs/parameters/_index.md

 The user can remove default parameters if required.
 Parameters to rsync are saved by task including a local SSH parameter on the task.
 The local SSH parameter overrides a global SSH parameter if set.

+{{% pageinfo %}}

+If using default ssh-key values and no info about ssh-keys in RsyncUI, RsyncUI append the parameter `-e ssh` to the rsync command to ensure data is tunneled and encrypted by SSH.
+The above applies if destination is a remote server only and to restore data as well.

+{{% /pageinfo %}}

 ## Ssh parameters by task

 The by task ssh parameters overrides global ssh parameters set in the user config.